cashfree/cashfree-pg-sdk-dotnet/docs/PaymentLinksApi.md

             var cashfree = new Cashfree();

-            var xApiVersion = 2023-08-01;  // string | API version to be used.
-Format is in YYYY-MM-DD (default to "2023-08-01") var linkId = your-link-id;  // string | The payment link ID for which you want to view the details. var xRequestId = 4dfb9780-46fe-11ee-be56-0242ac120002;  // string? | Request id for the API call.
+            var xApiVersion = 2022-09-01;  // string | API version to be used.
+Format is in YYYY-MM-DD (default to "2022-09-01") var linkId = your-link-id;  // string | The payment link ID for which you want to view the details. var xRequestId = 4dfb9780-46fe-11ee-be56-0242ac120002;  // string? | Request id for the API call.
 Can be used to resolve tech issues.
 Communicate this in your tech related queries to cashfree (optional) var xIdempotencyKey = 47bf8872-46fe-11ee-be56-0242ac120002;  // Guid? | An idempotency key is a unique identifier you include with your API call.
 If the request fails or times out, you can safely retry it using the same key to avoid duplicate actions. (optional)

             try
             {
-                // Get Orders for a Payment Link List<OrderEntity> result = cashfree.PGLinkFetchOrders(xApiVersion, linkId, xRequestId, xIdempotencyKey);
+                // Get Orders for a Payment Link List<PaymentLinkOrderEntity> result = cashfree.PGLinkFetchOrders(xApiVersion, linkId, xRequestId, xIdempotencyKey);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)